MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## Network options for updates

 Network optimization is an important consideration when delivering Office updates.
-Microsoft recommends selecting one of the options which includes peer-to-peer sharing technologies such as ConfigMgr or Office CDN.
+Microsoft recommends selecting one of the options which includes peer-to-peer sharing technologies such as Configuration Manager or Office CDN.

 - File share: Server Message Block (SMB)
 - Configuration Manager: Office 365 Client Management is Enabled, Background Intelligent Transfer Service (BITS) is used.